Professional brand and networking Building Your Personal Brand

 Definitely not.
 A professional brand is a work tool, not a personal diary.

 You don't need to post about your breakfast or your personal problems to be successful.
-Instead, focus on sharing your knowledge—the specific ways you solve work problems and what you've learned in your field.
+Focus on sharing your knowledge—the specific ways you solve work problems and what you've learned in your field.
 Being strategically visible means people know what you know, not just what you do outside of work.

 Take Control Today